Related Content

 HOW TO WATCH: TV & Streaming Info for the Semifinals

-Wyndham Clark has been my MVP of TGL in its first season.
-He leads the league in holes won, points won, total strokes gained, strokes gained off the tee and strokes gained ball striking.
-He is the juice for a TBGC team that was one match away from going unbeaten in the regular season.
+Wyndham Clark will miss Tuesday's match through injury after withdrawing from THE PLAYERS Championship.
+Min Woo Lee will step in to replace Clark, who has been my MVP of TGL in its first season.
+He leads the league in holes won, points won, total strokes gained, strokes gained off the tee and strokes gained ball striking and will be a big miss.

 Porter’s Picks